Kyrinion: Classification

-Kyrinion is a member of the family Baphetidae, a group of large aquatic tetrapods that somewhat resembled salamanders.
+Kyrinion is a member of the family Baphetidae, a group of large aquatic tetrapodomorphs that somewhat resembled salamanders.
 Among baphetids, Kyrinion is most closely related to Loxomma and Megalocephalus.
 In 2009, all three genera were placed within the newly erected subfamily Loxommatinae.

 Discovery

 The holotype skull of Kyrinion was found embedded in a piece of ironstone by paleontologist David Martill in 1993.
 Martill found the rock on a beach at Whitley Bay and noticed part of an exposed bone.
 In 2003, after extensive preparation of the holotype, paleontologist Jennifer A. Clack described the specimen and named the species after Martill.
 It is now housed in the Hancock Museum in Newcastle upon Tyne.